Correlated decoherence in a common environment activated by relative motion: Conclusion

-The mechanism requires only a common structured bosonic environment, a finite propagation length, and Doppler-shifted spectral matching, and is therefore relevant to several experimental platforms.
-In particular, the synthetic-motion superconducting--phononic implementation discussed above provides a concrete route in which the threshold condition is experimentally tunable and $\mathcal{R}_{\rm res}^{(AB)}$ is mapped onto an excess correlated dephasing signal accessible through joint Ramsey or echo decay, or through a noise cross-spectrum.
-Within the controlled regime considered here, the detailed magnitude of the decoherence rate depends on environmental dressing and resonance broadening, whereas the kinematic onset of the channel and the distinction between coherent mediation and correlated decoherence are more robust consequences of Doppler-shifted spectral overlap.
-These results show that relative motion, or its synthetic analogue, can be used to control the onset of correlated decoherence in a common environment. \\
+The mechanism relies on a common structured bosonic environment, a finite propagation length, and Doppler-shifted spectral matching, and is therefore potentially relevant to several experimental platforms.
+In particular, the proposed synthetic-motion superconducting--phononic implementation provides a proof-of-principle route.
+The synthetic velocity is experimentally tunable.
+The quantity $R_{\rm res}^{(AB)}$ corresponds to a modulation-dependent correlated-dephasing signal.
+This signal can be measured through joint Ramsey or echo decay or a two-node noise cross-spectrum.
+The required ingredients have been demonstrated separately, while the complete synthetic-motion protocol remains to be implemented.
+Within the controlled regime considered, the detailed magnitude of the decoherence rate depends on environmental dressing and resonance broadening.
+The spectral-overlap criterion extends beyond the identical-dispersion example.
+The distinction between coherent mediation and correlated decoherence is a general feature of the OQS formulation.
+These results show that relative motion, or its synthetic analogue, can be used to activate and enhance the resonant contribution to correlated decoherence in a common environment.